Your website shouldn’t be just a digital version of a brochure advertising your business.

 24. What is the most important agent KPI in live chat service?

-Live chat service providers should aim to constantly improve customer satisfaction scores in order to ensure that their service is valuable to customers.
-However, working as a support agent requires compromises, and you rarely have time to keep every customer fully taken care of.
+Live chat service providers should aim to constantly improve customer satisfaction scores in order to ensure that their service is valuable to end users.
+However, working as a support agent requires compromises, and you rarely have time to keep every client fully taken care of.
 At the end of the day, it’s also important to know how many clients you can handle on a regular basis while maintaining top-quality customer service.

 Other live chat metrics that are worth measuring ☝️